 The deadline for the most recent RII Track-4 Program Solicitation was February 28, 2017.
 The solicitation for the RII Track-4 program was released in October 2016.

-General Requirements and Information
+Requirements and Proposals

 Proposals may only be submitted by organizations located in RII-eligible jurisdictions.
 The eligibility table is located below.
 These organizations may be institutions of higher education (Ph.D. granting and non-Ph.D. granting) that are accredited in and have a campus in the United States, its territories or possessions.
 Distinct academic campuses (e.g., that award their own degrees, have independent administrative structures, admissions policies, alumni associations, etc.) within multi-campus systems qualify as separate submission-eligible institutions.
 Also, not-for-profit, non-degree-granting domestic U.S. organizations include (but are not limited to) independent museums and science centers, observatories, research laboratories, professional societies, and similar organizations that are directly associated with the Nation’s research or educational activities.
 These organizations must have an independent, permanent administrative organization located in the United States, its territories or possessions, and have 501(c)(3) tax status.